wapmorgan/Threadable/README.md

 1. Our code became smaller and clearer.
 2. We can run as many workers as we need.
 3. We don't take care of worker termination anymore.
-Let WorkerPool work for us.
+Let WorkersPool work for us.

 # API
 ## Worker secrets and important methods